-Jess Rydstrom litigates complex civil cases, with an emphasis on commercial and patent litigation and professional liability defense.
-Jess has tried cases in federal and state courts and across a variety of industries.
+Jess Rydstrom litigates complex civil cases, with an emphasis on commercial and patent litigation and products liability defense.
+Jess has tried cases in federal and state courts, in arbitration, and across a variety of industries.

-Jess has represented corporations, professional firms, and individuals in a broad range of cases, at both the trial and appellate levels, in arbitration proceedings, and in congressional investigations.
-She has experience in a range of substantive areas, including commercial disputes, intellectual property, legal and accounting malpractice, products liability, and qui tam actions.
+Jess has represented corporations, professional firms, and individuals in a broad range of cases, at both the trial and appellate levels, in arbitration proceedings, and in regulatory and congressional investigations.
+She has experience in a range of substantive areas, including commercial disputes, products liability, intellectual property and licensing litigation, legal and accounting malpractice, and qui tam actions.

 Jess recently joined the adjunct faculty at Georgetown University Law Center, where she teaches Trial Practice.
 She is a member of the firm’s Women’s Initiative.

-- Trial counsel for a major telecommunications company in a commercial arbitration with FCC licensees
+- In 2018, trial counsel for a major telecommunications company in a confidential commercial arbitration with FCC licensees.

-- Trial counsel for biopharmaceutical company in contract dispute regarding intellectual property and joint venture agreement
+- Trial counsel for a biopharmaceutical company in contract dispute regarding intellectual property and joint venture agreement in state court.

-- Trial counsel for pharmaceutical company in Hatch-Waxman litigation in the District of Delaware
+- Trial counsel for a pharmaceutical company in Hatch-Waxman litigation in the District of Delaware.

-- Counsel for specialty pharmacy in qui tam action involving allegations under the Anti-Kickback Statute
+- Representation of a specialty pharmacy in qui tam action involving allegations under the Anti-Kickback Statute.